Aakash-Tamboli/J2EE/README.md

 	Problems: Found in styletwo
 		1) Redundany reduced using jsp, but still redundany at client side

+3) stylethree - I will update later on
+4) TMJRock - It is replica of JQuery functionality.

 ## Practice and Practice_Environment
 Practice Folder contains all the practice things which is recomended by instructor there I practice it. <br>